-33 One Passages school is located in the Bronx and the other is in Brooklyn.
+1One Passages school is located in the Bronx and the other is in Brooklyn.

-34 There are a small number of youth in NSP facilities who attend their home (neighborhood) schools.
+^{II} There are a small number of youth in NSP facilities who attend their home (neighborhood) schools.

-35 This includes involving families in pro social activities and achievements of the youth through performances, art shows, and other celebratory events.
+^{III} This includes involving families in pro social activities and achievements of the youth through performances, art shows and other celebratory events.

-In 2016, ACS introduced Family Team Conferencing (FTC) to the family engagement and reunification work.
-Family Team Conferencing is an evidenced-based practice that brings together family, significant others, and professionals (the PPS) to develop a plan to strengthen family capacity and supports that will sustain family reunification over the long term.
-The Family Team Conferences address issues of safety and the well-being of the child and family.
+the child and family.
 Each C2H facility now has a Family Engagement Conference Facilitator (FECF) assigned who facilitates the meetings.
 Regularly scheduled FTC meetings take place at key points during placement (e.g., at initial placement; pre-release from placement), as well as if and when problems arise (e.g., AWOL incident, rearrest).
 As noted later in this report, the majority of youth released from a C2H placement were reunited with a parent or another family member.
 One individual interviewed for this report noted how important FTCs have become within the C2H paradigm, stating that "nothing is done without the families now" and that they are central to all of the providers' work with youth.